 Representatives can recover medical expenses, funeral expenses, and lost earnings of the deceased.

-What Is the Wrongful Death Lawsuit Settlements Average in Florida?
+What Is the Wrongful Death Lawsuit Settlement Average in Florida?

 We Are Here to Support You

 Support is crucial when you have suffered a tragic loss.
 At Barrett Nonni Homola & Ferraro, we provide professional and emotional support that puts our clients at ease and achieves the results they need.